Boyd Tinsley: Dave Matthews Band

 In 1991, Dave Matthews asked Tinsley to play violin on the song "Tripping Billies" with his band for their demo tape.
-Tinsley left his existing band (the Boyd Tinsley Trio) to join Dave Matthews Band.
-He became a full-time band member in 1992.
+He still had his own band and would often join Matthews' concerts after playing his own gigs.
+He became a full-time member in 1992.
 Matthews later said, "We had no plans of adding a violinist.
 We just wanted some fiddle tracked on this one song "Tripping Billies", and Boyd was a friend of Leroi.
 He came in and it just clicked.
 That completely solidified the band, gave it a lot more power."